Part B: Non-Academic Discipline Procedure

 8.2 You have the right to be accompanied by a Companion.
 The Companion must have no connection with the allegations and therefore no material interest in the matter.

-8.3 You must tell the University Disciplinary Officer no later than 2 working days before the hearing of the identity and status (for example Student Union Adviser or fellow student) of the Companion.
+8.3 You must tell the University Disciplinary Officer no later than 2 working days before the hearing of your Companion’s identity and status (for example Student Union Adviser or fellow student).
 If you do not tell the University Disciplinary Officer within this timescale, they may decide that you are not allowed to bring a Companion at all.

 8.4 The Companion may present the case on your behalf and help and support you.
-However, they cannot answer questions on your behalf, or attend the hearing in your absence.
+However, they cannot answer questions on your behalf about what is alleged to have happened or your state of mind, and they cannot attend the hearing in your absence.

 8.5 It is your responsibility to tell your Companion about the date, time, and location of the hearing.
 If your Companion does not attend the hearing, the hearing may proceed in their absence.